Exclusive: India's Iran oil purchases to fade ahead of U.S. sanctions

 Bharat Petroleum has already drawn more than its fixed volumes - the amount it is obligated to purchase - that were contracted for 2018/19, its chairman said on Tuesday.

-Nayara Energy, part owned by Russian oil giant Rosneft (ROSN.MM), plans to lift 1 million barrels each in September and October, the sources said.
+Nayara Energy, part owned by Russian oil giant Rosneft, plans to lift 1 million barrels each in September and October, the sources said.
 But the refiner began reducing its oil imports from Iran in June and aims to completely halt purchases from November.

-Hindustan Petroleum (HPCL.NS), Reliance Industries (RELI.NS) and HPCL Mittal Energy (HMEL) have no plans to buy from Iran in September and October, they said.
+Hindustan Petroleum, Reliance Industries and HPCL Mittal Energy (HMEL) have no plans to buy from Iran in September and October, they said.

 India refiners - excluding Reliance and HMEL, which do not have term contracts with Iran - will together lift about 73 percent of their fixed contract volumes from Iran by end-October, the loading data showed.